iolo/apple2-image-editor/docs/double-hi-res.md

 ## Editor Modes

-The editor exposes two DHGR modes that share the same 0x4000-byte framebuffer:
+The editor exposes two DHGR (Double Hi-Res) modes that share the same 0x4000-byte framebuffer:

-- Double Hi-Res Color (140x192): Renders each group of 4 DHGR bits as a 4-bit color index (0..15) without artifact blending.
+- DHGR Color (140x192): Renders each group of 4 DHGR bits as a 4-bit color index (0..15) without artifact blending.
-- Double Hi-Res Mono (560x192): Renders any set bit as white on black.
+- DHGR Mono (560x192): Renders any set bit as white on black.

 Switching between these modes is purely representational; the underlying buffer and `.DHGR` file format are unchanged.